jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ## Setup

-**REQUIRES PYTHON 3.12**
-To use all of the features in this package, you'll need Python 3.12.
+**REQUIRES PYTHON 3.12** to use all of the features.
 The only part that needs this version is the `alter_image_attribute` method due to the `itertools.batched` function.

 Clone the repo (and star it)
 ```